The Castles of the Loire Valley by bike via Chambord, Chenonceau or Chaumont

 Day 4: from Chaumont-sur-Loire or its surroundings to Amboise via Chenonceaux (43 to 59 km)

-It is towards Amboise, its Royal Castle and the last home of Leonardo da Vinci that you cycle.
+You cycle towards Amboise, its Royal Castle and the last home of Leonardo da Vinci.
 On the way, you follow the Loire and the Cher.
-Stop at Chenonceau, a magnificent castle, built directly on the Cher.
+Stop off at Chenonceau, a magnificent castle, built directly on the Cher.

 Day 5: from Amboise to Tours (32 to 37 km)

 This stage takes you through the hillside vineyards of Vouvray, which produce delicious still and sparkling white wines.
-You will come across many troglodyte cellars.
-If you wish, a detour to the Château de Valmer and its terraced gardens offers a panoramic view of the surrounding area.
+You will see many troglodyte wine cellars.
+If you wish, a detour to the Château de Valmer and its Renaissance gardens offers a panoramic view of the surrounding area.
 Tours is just a few pedal strokes away.

 Day 6: Tours

 End of the tour after breakfast.
-Possibility of additional night(s) to enjoy the city: take the time to stroll through the picturesque streets of Old Tours and admire the half-timbered houses on Place Plumereau.
+Possibility of additional night(s) to enjoy the city: take the time to stroll through the picturesque streets of old Tours and admire the half-timbered houses on Place Plumereau.
 Don't miss the majestic Saint-Gatien Cathedral and take a detour to the Museum of Fine Arts for an artistic journey.
-Also taste the gastronomy of Tours, renowned for its specialties and wines.
+Don't forget to taste the gastronomy of Tours, renowned for its specialties and wines.